 At the tail end of one such summer in July 2010, dark, heavy clouds brought monsoon rains to northwestern Pakistan and a welcome relief from the heat.
 But these were not the light rains that people were used to.
 Unexpected waves of torrential rain came one after another, day after day, becoming a nightmarish two months of almost nonstop rains.
 By mid-August, the rains had plunged a fifth of Pakistan underwater, killed 1,600 people, and destroyed 1.7 million homes.

-The magnitude of the rainstorms and the scale of destruction they had caused baffled William K. M. Lau, an atmospheric scientist at the NASA Goddard Space Flight Center (GSFC).
+The magnitude of the rainstorms and the scale of destruction they had caused baffled William K. M. Lau, an atmospheric scientist at NASA's Goddard Space Flight Center.
 “Northwestern Pakistan doesn’t normally get those kinds of storms,” he said.
 Intrigued by what could have caused the anomalously heavy rains, Lau pored through rain gauge records and remote sensing data for Pakistan.
 What he stumbled on gave him important clues in understanding not just the extreme rains and floods in Pakistan but also the worst ever heat wave happening thousands of miles away in western Russia.

 Northern Pakistan is an arid region and does not get a lot of rain even during the monsoon season.
 It sits in the rain shadow of the Hindu Kush Mountains and is barely touched by the Southwest Monsoon that sweeps through the Indian Subcontinent from June through September.
 Rain gauge data show that northern Pakistan only gets 160 to 180 millimeters (6 to 7 inches) of total average rainfall at the peak of the monsoon period, a puny amount compared to the 1,600 to 2,000 millimeters (63 to 79 inches) that pours on the Bay of Bengal in India.
 “The Bay of Bengal usually bears the brunt of the rainfall during that time of the year,” Lau said.